gkrug/nfl-sqlite-chat-agent/README.md

 # 🏈 NFL Stat Agent

-An interactive AI-powered agent that answers questions about NFL team and play statistics using a local SQLite database derived from [nflfastR](https://github.com/nflverse/nflfastR).
-It uses an LLM agent to translate natural language questions into SQL queries and return intelligent, grounded responses.
-Now features blazing-fast web search, caching, and optimized hybrid routing.
+An intelligent AI-powered agent that answers questions about NFL statistics and current events using a hybrid approach combining historical play-by-play data and real-time web search.
+The agent uses advanced filtering, parallel execution, and smart answer selection to provide accurate, up-to-date responses.

 ## 🔍 Use Cases